-Generate and build the app quickly as follows:
+Then you generate and build the app as follows:

 Tables and fields information will be loaded and displayed in the Database pane on left.

-- Click "Tables" or "Views" in the [Database] pane, the table properties will be shown in the right panel, set up the [Title Field] (e.g. Model) and the [Thumbnail Field] (e.g. Picture).
+- Click "Tables" or "Views" in the Database pane, the table properties will be shown in the right panel, click the "cars" table in the Database pane, then click the Table tab on the right, set up the Title Field (e.g. Model) and the Thumbnail Field (e.g. Picture).

 Template file - The zipped file that contains the template of the generated pages.
 Just use the default template shipped.